-Death Certificate Only cases
+Death certificate only cases

 Rules for reporting multiple primary cancers

 For determining multiple primaries with tumours diagnosed as of January 1, 2007 onward, the CCR adopted the Multiple Primary and Histology Coding Rules from the Surveillance Epidemiology and End Results (SEER) program of the National Cancer Institute (NCI) in the United States.
 Not all registries were able to report according to the new requirements beginning in 2007.
-For the purpose of comparability between provinces and territories, the annual release of cancer incidence and survival statistics are disseminated from Statistics Canada using the IARC rules* for determining multiple primary tumours.
+For the purpose of comparability between provinces and territories, the annual release of cancer incidence are disseminated from Statistics Canada using the IARC rules* for determining multiple primary tumours.